Version for visually impaired persons

 15. notify the Prosecutor’s Office about the outcome of his inspections where there is data that a crime has been committed;

-16. draw annual reports and submit them in Parliament;
+16. draw annual reports and submit them in the National Assembly;

 17. notify the National Assembly of specific cases of violations of rights and freedoms and draw reports on them;